microsoft/fluentui/README.md

 The **Office UI Fabric React** project has evolved to **Fluent UI**.

 The `office-ui-fabric-react` repo is now this repo (`fluentui` in the Microsoft organization)!
 The name change should not disrupt any current Fabric usage, repo clones, pull requests or issue reporting.
 Links should redirect to the new location.
+The library formerly known as `office-ui-fabric-react` is now available as `@fluentui/react` (see above table for more information).

 We have a lot in store for Fluent UI - [Read our announcement here.](https://developer.microsoft.com/en-us/office/blogs/ui-fabric-is-evolving-into-fluent-ui/)